-NAF Rewards Airman Who Returned €37,000 With Double Promotion | Leadership Newspaper
+NAF Rewards Airman Who returned €37,000 With Double Promotion | Leadership Newspaper

 The Nigerian Air Force has elevated an Aircraft man, Bashir Umar, who returned the sum of €37,000 found in a parcel at the Hajj Camp Market in Kano State to the owner.

-The airman was given a double promotion to the rank of a corporal, a feat that would have taken him 10 years to achieve.
+The airman was given a double promotion to the rank of a corporal, a feat that would have taking him ten years to achieve.

 Umar, who is a member of the NAF Mobile Air Defence Team deployed for airport security duties, found the parcel on Tuesday 7 July 2019 during a routine patrol with some of his colleagues.